thibaudcolas/frontend-starter-kit/docs/launch-checklist.md

 - [ ] Links to design resources - Zeplin, InVision, other.
 - [ ] Analytics, Search Console, and other monitoring URLs.
 - [ ] Links to other important documents and services.
-- [ ] Instructions on how to deploy to production
+- [ ] Instructions on how to deploy to production.
-- [ ] Instructions on how to deploy to staging
+- [ ] Instructions on how to deploy to staging/preview.

 #### The GitHub repository has

 - [ ] A description set on GitHub.
 - [ ] If relevant, a website set on GitHub.
 - [ ] Appropriate labels set on GitHub.
 See https://github.com/springload/labels.
+- [ ] Branch protection enabled with CI checks and code reviews on `master`.
+- [ ] Basic branch protection enabled on deployment branches.